 The process connects all the necessary components required for meeting the specific criteria and goals of any project.
 Since the project manager is the centre of each project, he is responsible for ensuring strict compliance with the given rules and details that can lead to success.

-A PMP® Certificate is awarded to professionals who have passed the PMI’s Project Management Professional certification exam.
-Since attending the training and clearing the exam is not an easy task at all, this credential is a symbol of the capabilities and skillset of the holder.
+A PMP® Certificate is awarded to professionals who have passed PMI’s Project Management Professional certification exam.
+This training and subsequent exam are rigorous and intensive and the credential is a symbol of the capabilities and skillset of the holder.
 Project managers with this certificate are considered to be a class apart from their peers.
 They are often given the responsibility to lead and direct team members in the successful execution of a project.